Marlborough College is one of the most prestigious of English co-educational private boarding schools.

 The resulting mix of students, whilst always seen as one of Marlborough’s great strengths, has traditionally lead to an array of very different outcomes and experiences for its pupils.

 However, on the traditional-progressive scale it aligns with the more traditional and many argue the new more rigorous focus on academics is accentuating this.
-Academic results, pushing Marlborough higher up the league tables, is certainly suggestive of increasing selection and focus, but are also the result of a much better choice of subjects for each pupil given the new found diversity of choices (A Level, IB, Pre U) according to ability and University choice.
+Academic results, pushing Marlborough higher up the league tables, is certainly suggestive of increasing selection and focus.

 Nevertheless, added value is impressive and Marlborough has certainly been upping its game academically following its “Good” but not “Excellent” rating for academics and leadership in the school’s 2012 ISI report.